 Residents cannot be evicted for the duration of the public health emergency plus sixty days; nor can they be charged late fees for the duration of the public health emergency.
 Renters are encouraged, to the best of their ability, to stay current on rent.
-Rent increases are also prohibited during the COVID-19 public health emergency plus 30 days.
+Rent increases are also prohibited during the COVID-19 public health emergency plus 60 days.

-To read a summary of all tenant rights and resources during the COVID-19 public health emergency, follow this link to the Office of the Tenant Advocate’s website.
+- To read a summary of all tenant rights and resources during the COVID-19 public health emergency, follow this link to the Office of the Tenant Advocate’s website.

-DHCD Rental Assistance
+Emergency Rental Assistance Program (ERAP)